How does HVAC system work

 How often should I have my HVAC system serviced?

-It's recommended to have your HVAC system serviced by a professional at least once a year, typically in the spring or fall, to ensure it's running efficiently and safely.
+It's generally recommended to have your HVAC system serviced by a professional twice a year, once in the spring and once in the fall, to ensure it's running efficiently and safely.

 Can I do any HVAC maintenance myself?

-Yes, there are some basic HVAC maintenance tasks you can do yourself, such as replacing air filters, cleaning the outdoor unit, and clearing any debris around the system.
-However, more complex repairs or installations should be left to a licensed HVAC technician.
+Yes, there are some basic HVAC maintenance tasks that homeowners can perform, such as changing air filters, cleaning the outdoor condenser unit, and ensuring the system is free of debris.
+However, more complex repairs or system replacements should be handled by a licensed HVAC technician.

 Connect with certified professionals in your area